hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_a_repeating_pattern_of_simple__ac6d048e-7336-41be-855a-a0b2cf5be262-0_3.content.md

 ### References

 We understand that math can be a complex subject, and sometimes you need additional resources to help you understand it better.
-That's why we have a comprehensive list of references that you can use to deepen your knowledge.
+That's why we have a Com<wbr>pre<wbr>hen<wbr>sive list of references that you can use to deepen your knowledge.
 Our references include:

 - Books: Our book recommendations cover different areas of mathematics and cater to different levels of learners.
 - Websites: Our website recommendations provide additional resources that complement our own.
 They are curated by our team of educators and are regularly updated.